 The source water protection provisions of the Safe Drinking Water Act Amendments of 1996 (SDWA) provide a start in acknowledging the importance of pollution prevention at the federal level.

-- Pollutant prevention is more effective and equitable than removal through drinking water treatment.
+- Pollutant prevention is more effective and equitable than removal through drinking water treatment and carries the added benefit of better protecting the environment overall.

 - EPA has the authority through various existing laws including the SDWA, CWA, FIFRA and others to control contaminants that degrade water quality and increase the cost of water treatment.
 EPA should align the standards setting processes and regulatory requirements of the SDWA and CWA.